Rubble Removal and Reconstruction Reform

 Importance

-This reform is pivotal for environmental recovery, public
+pivotal for environmental recovery, public health, infrastructure

-and reconciliation, as emphasized in the 2025 ministerial statement.
+emphasized in the 2025 ministerial statement.

 Key